Sibling support and family resources

 When a brother or sister is diagnosed with a serious medical condition, the family dynamic can shift.
 Siblings may feel scared or uncertain, and it can sometimes be hard for parents to give them the attention and reassurance they need.

-Entertaining siblings at doctor’s visits
+Including siblings at care team visits

 Doctor’s appointments and hospital visits can feel long and sometimes scary.
 Our Waiting Room Explorer activity sheet can help your children pass the time together while waiting.